 This course explores the use of myths, folk tales, and fairy tales present in twentieth and twenty-first century Spanish literature, while focusing on critical reading and ways of writing about literature.
-Throughout this course, students will gain a basic understanding of current literary theory and literary strategies, while examining modern Spanish literary works within their socio-historical context.
-Prerequisite: SPA 213, 223, 233, or 305.
+Throughout this course, students will gain a basic understanding of current literary theory and literary strategies, while examining modern Spanish literary history, geography, art, architecture, literature and other aspects of civilization and culture.
+This course is conducted in